System Design Space

 Svelte Origins: A JavaScript Documentary

-The story of compiler-first frontend thinking: how runtime constraints became an architectural strategy
+The story of Svelte as a compiler-first interface model: how browser constraints became an architectural strategy

 Year:2021